Quantum Filtering and Analysis of Multiplicities in Eigenvalue Spectra: Introduction

 The paper is structured as follows.
 In~\cref{sec:related_work}, we review the related works.
-In \cref{sec:setup}, we introduce the problem setup and summarize the main results. \cref{sec:algo} presents the QFAMES algorithm in detail, while \cref{sec:obs} discusses how to extend the method to extract information of physical observables. ~\cref{sec:ancilla_free} discusses how to implement the QFAMES algorithm in a control-free, ancilla-free setting.
-In \cref{sec:numerical_tests}, we present numerical simulation results with an illustrative example, the transverse field Ising model, and the toric code model.
+In \cref{sec:setup}, we introduce the problem setup and summarize the main results. \cref{sec:algo} presents the QFAMES algorithm in detail, while \cref{sec:obs} discusses how to extend the method to extract information of physical observables. ~\cref{sec:ancilla_free} discusses how to implement the QFAMES algorithm in a control-free, ancilla-free setting. {The extension of QFAMES to mixed state case is discussed in~\cref{sec:QFAMES_mixed}.} In \cref{sec:numerical_tests}, we present numerical simulation results with an illustrative example, the transverse field Ising model, the toric code model{, and the XXZ model}.
 Finally, \cref{sec:discussion} concludes with a discussion of possible future directions.